MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/java/plan-implementation-content.md

 [Azure Private Link](/azure/private-link/private-link-overview) provides access to PaaS services (like Azure Cache for Redis and Azure Database for PostgreSQL) over a private endpoint in your virtual network.
 Traffic between your virtual network and the service travels across the Microsoft backbone network.
 Azure Private DNS with Azure Private Link enables your solution to communicate with Azure services without requiring application changes.
 The web app uses Private Link for the following reasons:

 - **Enhanced security.** It lets the application privately access services on Azure and reduces the network footprint of data stores to help protect against data leakage.
-- **Minimal effort.** Private endpoints support the web application platform and the database platform that the web app uses.
+- **Minimal effort.** Private endpoints support the web app platform and the database platform that the web app uses.
 Both platforms mirror the existing on-premises setup, so minimal changes are required.

 ## Deploy the reference implementation